Soaring cliffs and wheeling birds, the roar of the sea and the whirr of wings. A rock in the Atlantic representing Life on the Edge…

 St Kilda, a place of dreams…

 Turn this into reality with us this summer!
 Zoe Newsam and Matt Haydock are delighted to be teaming up to work alongside Murdo Macdonald of Island Cruising.
-Together we will offer a unique opportunity to explore the islands of the St Kilda archipelago by sea kayak and on foot.
+Together we will offer a unique opportunity to explore the islands of the Outer Hebrides and the St Kilda archipelago by sea kayak and on foot.

 Often referred to as one of the planet’s most spectacular places to paddle, St Kilda holds a very special place in the hearts of sea kayakers, walkers and wildlife watchers the world over.
 And you don’t need to be an expert or a hardy expeditioner to experience it: based from the luxury of the MV Cuma, we can meet the wishes of the group each day, guiding a paddle or a walk, watching wildlife and exploring the islands rich history.

 The Outer Hebrides, from where we will sail in the MV Cuma, are some of the most wild and beautiful islands on earth: white sandy beaches, remote, craggy coastlines, all open to us to explore by kayak and on foot, from the comfort of our mothership under the expert captaincy of Murdo, skipper of the Cuma.